Faithgel/Universidad/README.md

 # Universidad
- Just a simple college notes repository
+ Just a simple college notes repository redacted in obsidian